 More tips for PR teams?

-“Sure, let me think.
-Oh, yeah, one thing that I struggle with are embargoes.
+“One thing that I struggle with are embargoes.
 I understand that you want to time news, and I appreciate that you’re sending it to us in time, but I generally forget to publish it when the news can go live.
 If you send us an embargoed releases, please don't send it weeks before the news can go live.
 Also, I would greatly appreciate a reminder email a day before the embargo ends.